jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 * The action of the sentence is the verb.
 * The recipient of the action is the object.

-Sentences become a little more complex than this and there are some predictable types of variations, but all sentences fall under this category.
+Sentences are often more complex than this and there are some predictable types of variations, but all sentences fall under this category.

 ### Why the active voice better?